Courses in Australia for international students

 - Any family members of school age (between 5 and 18 years) living in Australia must attend school in Australia.

 - You must maintain health insurance for you and your family members while in Australia.

 - You cannot undertake work until you have commenced your course in Australia.
 If you are a coursework student you cannot work more than 20 hours per week during semester/trimester teaching periods.
 If you are a research student you cannot work more than 20 hours per week except when on annual leave.

-Failure to uphold the above mentioned international student conditions may result in your enrollment being suspended or cancelled.
+Failure to uphold the above-mentioned international student conditions may result in your enrolment being suspended or cancelled.

 INTERNATIONAL STUDENT AGREEMENT

 Between Health Institute Australasia (HIA) RTO 45524 Cricos 03791F and the student

 I hereby apply for enrolment in a course at Health Institute Australasia and agree to abide by the following:

 I agree to pay all fees required to ensure that they will arrive at HIA at least four weeks prior to the course start date.